lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 ### Active Anomaly Discovery
 *Active Anomaly Discovery* (AAD) is a method for incorporating expert feedback to the learning algorithm.
 The basic idea is that the loss function is calculated based on how many non-interesting anomalies it presents to the expert instead of the usual loss functions, like the reconstruction error.
-The original impementation of AAD is based on an anomaly detector called *Loda* (Lightweight on-lin detector of anomalies), but it has also been impelemnted on other ensemble methods, like tree-based methods.
+The original impementation of AAD is based on an anomaly detector called *Loda* (Lightweight on-lin detector of anomalies), but it has also been implemented on other ensemble methods, like tree-based methods.
+It can also be incorporated into methods that use other autoencoders by replacing the reconstruction error.

 In the Loda method, the idea is to project the data to a random one-dimensional subspace, form a histogram and predict the log probability of an observed data point.
 Of course this is a very poor anomaly detector, but by taking the mean of large number of these weak anomaly detectors, we end up with a good anomaly detector.
 Remembering our previous discussions on t-digest and adaptive histogram density estimation, there might be something for us to add to this method.

+## Question 1: Semi-supervised Anomaly Detection with Human-in-the-Loop

-* What algorithms are there for incorporating active learning with anomaly detection?
-How can the structure of the specific problem be exploited?
+* What algorithms are there for incorporating active learning with anomaly detection, especially with auto-encoders (see an overview [here](https://lamastex.github.io/scalable-data-science/sds/research/densityEstimation/saaad/))?
+* How can the structure of the specific problem be exploited?
 * Can one develop active learning anomaly detection for time series of large networks (eg. network security logs data such as netflow logs)?
-* How do you avoid overfitting to known types of anomalies?
+* How do you avoid overfitting to known types of anomalies that make up only a small fraction of all events?
 * How can you allow for new (yet unknown anomalies) to be discovered by the model, i.e. account for new types of anomalies over time?

-Is there a natural mathematical statistical argument for parametric families of loss functions for tuning hyper-parameters, where the loss functions can account for the budgeting costs for a set of human beings with different hourly wages  who are capable of tagging different types of events with distinct rare probabilities within a generic human-in-the-loop model for anomaly detection?
+* Are there natural parametric families of loss functions for tuning hyper-parameters, where the loss functions can account for the budgeting costs of distinct set of humans with different hourly costs and tagging capabilities within a generic human-in-the-loop model for anomaly detection?

 For example, such a loss could be justified using notions such as query-efficiency in the sense of involving only a small amount of interaction with the teacher/domain-expert ([Supervised Clustering, NIPS Proceedings, 2010](https://papers.nips.cc/paper/4115-supervised-clustering.pdf).
 Ideally, this loss can be extended to auto-encoder networks with an additional node(s) for classifying rare anomalous events of several known types via interaction with the domain expert.

-## Q.2 Interactive Visualisation for the Human-in-the-Loop
+## Question 2: Interactive Visualisation for the Human-in-the-Loop

 Given the crucial requirement for rich visual interactions between the algorithm and the human-in-the-loop, what are natural open-source frameworks for programmatically enriching this human-algorithm interaction via visual inspection and interrogation (such as SVDs of activations of rare anomalous events for instance).